 Up to 70% of project costs

-Helps companies to automate, drive productivity and scale up through enhanced grant support, tax incentive and loans.
+- Helps companies to automate, drive productivity and scale up through enhanced grant support, tax incentives and loans.

 SMEs: up to 50% for qualified software and equipment costs; up to 70% for all other qualified costs.